kulcsarrudolf/pasztor.at/content/blog/2018-02-06-under-the-hood-of-docker.md

 ---
+slug: under-the-hood-of-docker
+authors:
+- janos
 categories: blog
 date: "2018-02-06T00:00:00Z"
 publishDate: "2018-02-06T00:00:00Z"
 summary: The runc and rkt container runtimes power Docker & co.
 But what powers the container runtimes?
 Read on for a deeper look into containerization technology.
-fbimage: posts/under-the-hood-of-docker.png
+images:
-googleimage: posts/under-the-hood-of-docker.png
+- posts/under-the-hood-of-docker.png
 preview: posts/under-the-hood-of-docker.jpg
 tags:
-- Docker
+- Containers
 - DevOps
 title: Under the hood of Docker
-twitter_card: summary_large_image
-twitterimage: posts/under-the-hood-of-docker.png
 ---

 It may come as a surprise to you, but containers are not a technology.
 They don't exist.
 They are actually a result of many different technologies built into the Linux kernel.
 Which ones you ask?
 Let's take a trip down memory lane...

+{{% tip %}}
-> **Note:** This article glosses over some historical and technological details in favor of easier understanding.
+**Note:** This article glosses over some historical and technological details in favor of easier understanding.
-> It is not meant as a guide to implementing a container runtime, as that would take MUCH more information than
-> a simple blog post.
+It is not meant as a guide to implementing a container runtime, as that would take MUCH more information than a simple blog post.
+{{% /tip %}}

+{{% tip %}}
-> **Tip:** You can find working C code demos for the content below on [my GitHub](https://github.com/janoszen/demo-container-runtime/tree/master/demo).
+**Tip:** You can find working C code demos for the content below on [my GitHub](https://github.com/janoszen/demo-container-runtime/tree/master/demo).
+{{% /tip %}}

 ## Traditional Linux resource limits